 The benefits, though, might not be worth the time and expense.
 If you choose to attend traffic school, you must still pay your fine.3 Further, a benefit of traffic school is that it most often removes any points from your driving record.
 However, you will not enjoy this benefit since you do not receive points on your record for violating VC 27803.

 In general, you can choose to go to traffic school if:

 - The offense occurred while you were driving a noncommercial vehicle; and,

 - The ticket is for an infraction that is a moving violation.

 5. Operating a motorcycle without a helmet and criminal charges

-The State of California does not file criminal charges against a motorcyclist if he violates Vehicle Code 27803 VC.
-This is because it’s not a crime for a person to drive a motorcycle without a helmet.
+The State of California does not file criminal charges against you if you violate Vehicle Code 27803 VC.
+This is because it is not a crime to drive a motorcycle without a helmet.